codingbbq/codingbbq.github.io/_posts/2019-03-19-String-HackerRank.markdown

 In this problem I learned and used the regex (Regular Expressions).
 When converting any string to array, we use split and I was surprised to learn that we can use our RegEx inside the split function as one of the parameter.
-The regEx is basically to check if there exists zero or one existance of a uppercase alphabet and then we split it to form an array.
+The regEx is basically to check if there exists zero or one existence of a uppercase alphabet and then we split it to form an array.
 Since the problem asks us only to get the length of string, we calculate that using the `.length` array method.

 Important point to note in the below Regular Expression is that we are using [Lookahead regular expression](https://coderwall.com/p/5c7kjq/lookahead-and-lookbehind-regex).